 This course provides an overview of psychological and sociological dimensions of the warrior culture.
-In doing so the student will learn to assess research and develop a literature review on a specific area of military culture.
+The student will learn to assess research and develop a literature review on a specific area of military culture.
 Students will conduct a literature review of the history and evolution of culture in the armed forces.
-This includes, but is not limited to, the branches of the uniform services, organizational & leadership structure, military core value system, and diversity.
-Special attention will be given to the diversity and meaningful cultural characteristics of race, ethnicity, language, religion, values, beliefs, disabilities, class, sexuality, gender, and age.
-This will provide the student with a better understanding of military culture, allowing cultural sensitivity in communications and in interactions with uniform service members, their partners, families, and community.
-Service learning will occur with the student attending open military/veterans/family related advocacy and support groups.
+This includes, but is not limited to, the branches of the uniformed services, organizational and leadership structure, military core value systems, and diversity.
+Special attention will be given to the diversity and meaningful cultural characteristics of race, ethnicity, language, religion, values, beliefs, disabilities, class, sexuality, gender, and age as they apply to the military.
+This will provide the student with a better understanding of military culture, allowing cultural sensitivity in communications and in interactions with uniformed service members, their partners, families, and community.
+Service learning will occur with the student attending open military/veterans/family-related advocacy and support groups.